ArchAngel776/skybase-grub-theme/README.md

 GRUB_BACKGROUND=""
 GRUB_THEME=/boot/grub/themes/skybase/theme.txt
 ```
-Of course, the path specified in **GRUB_THEME** should be pointed on your theme directory
+Of course, the path specified in **GRUB_THEME** should be pointed on your theme directory.
 ### Update GRUB
 In the end just type a command:
 ```